Can a Bicornuate Uterus (Double Uterus) Affect Fertility?

 Treatment of Bicornuate Uterus

-• Cerclage placement: In cases of preterm labour or a short cervix, a cerclage may be placed to prevent premature birth and support the pregnancy.
+• Cerclage Placement: There are cases of preterm labour in these conditions, which is also called a short cervix.
+It is when a cerclage is placed to prevent premature birth.

-• Foetal positioning techniques: Techniques such as the external cephalic version may be attempted to encourage the baby to assume the head-down position for a safe delivery.
+• Foetal Positioning: There are techniques, such as the external cephalic version, that can be used to make sure that the baby is in the head-down position for a safe delivery.

-• Surgical treatment (metroplasty): Bicornuate uterus treatment may involve metroplasty, a surgical procedure to unify the uterus, especially if the condition is causing significant fertility or pregnancy issues.
-This surgery can be done laparoscopically and requires a waiting period of at least three months before attempting to conceive again due to the risk of uterine rupture during labour.
+• Surgical Treatment: For extreme cases, surgical procedures like metroplasty can be done to unify the uterus.
+It is important in cases where the bicornuate uterus is causing issues during pregnancy.
+This surgery can be done laparoscopically and requires a waiting period of at least 3 months before one attempts to conceive again.
+It is because after this treatment, there can be a risk of uterine rupture during labour.

 Success Rate of Bicornuate Uterus Pregnancy